 Responsible Business - Let's take responsibility

-Taking responsibility for the environment and local community has been an important part of the Rezidor Hotel Group's broader commitment to sustainable development for many years.
+Taking responsibility for the environment and local community has been an important part of the Carlson Rezidor Hotel Group's broader commitment to sustainable development for many years.
 In 2001, this commitment was fortified and placed within the scope of a program called Responsible Business (RB).
 Each hotel has a unique RB Action Plan covering areas such as community outreach, cultural heritage, employee and children's rights, health and safety, as well as environmental improvements.
 That tradition continues with this hotel's Responsible Business program.

-The hotels engage with both local charity groups and Rezidor's corporate international charity organisation, the World Childhood Foundation.
-The mission of the Foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.
+The hotels engage with both local charity groups and Carlson Rezidor's corporate international charity organisation, the World Childhood Foundation.
+The mission of the foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.

 Following are some of this hotel's Responsible Business activities and achievements: